mwrona/load_balancer/README.md

  * Name - name of service type
  * DisableStatusChecking - optional, by default: false; disabling periodical status checking
  * Scheme - optional, by default: "http"; service scheme
+ * StatusPath - optional, by default "/status"; path to status check

 Note: MulticastAddress must be the same as in experiment manager and other services to work properly.